$0.16 Earnings Per Share Expected for Conn’s Inc (NASDAQ:CONN) This Quarter

-Brokerages expect Conn’s Inc (NASDAQ:CONN) to report $0.16 earnings per share (EPS) for the current quarter, Zacks Investment Research reports.
-Three analysts have provided estimates for Conn’s’ earnings.
-The lowest EPS estimate is ($0.03) and the highest is $0.32.
-Conn’s posted earnings of $0.61 per share during the same quarter last year, which indicates a negative year over year growth rate of 73.8%.
-The firm is scheduled to report its next earnings report on Tuesday, December 8th.
+Equities analysts expect Conn’s Inc (NASDAQ:CONN) to report earnings per share of $0.16 for the current fiscal quarter, Zacks Investment Research reports.
+Three analysts have provided estimates for Conn’s’ earnings, with estimates ranging from ($0.03) to $0.32.
+Conn’s posted earnings per share of $0.61 during the same quarter last year, which would indicate a negative year-over-year growth rate of 73.8%.
+The company is scheduled to report its next quarterly earnings results on Tuesday, December 8th.

 On average, analysts expect that Conn’s will report full-year earnings of ($1.44) per share for the current fiscal year, with EPS estimates ranging from ($2.23) to ($0.62).
-For the next year, analysts anticipate that the company will report earnings of $0.98 per share, with EPS estimates ranging from $0.25 to $1.37.
-Zacks Investment Research’s earnings per share averages are a mean average based on a survey of research analysts that follow Conn’s.
+For the next fiscal year, analysts anticipate that the firm will post earnings of $0.98 per share, with EPS estimates ranging from $0.25 to $1.37.
+Zacks’ earnings per share averages are a mean average based on a survey of sell-side research analysts that follow Conn’s.

-Conn’s (NASDAQ:CONN) last announced its earnings results on Thursday, September 3rd.
-The specialty retailer reported $0.75 EPS for the quarter, beating analysts’ consensus estimates of ($0.04) by $0.79.
-Conn’s had a negative return on equity of 1.56% and a negative net margin of 1.05%.
-The company had revenue of $366.90 million during the quarter, compared to the consensus estimate of $377.69 million.
-During the same quarter in the prior year, the company earned $0.62 earnings per share.
-The firm’s revenue for the quarter was down 8.5% on a year-over-year basis.
+Conn’s (NASDAQ:CONN) last released its earnings results on Thursday, September 3rd.
+The specialty retailer reported $0.75 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.04) by $0.79.
+The firm had revenue of $366.90 million during the quarter, compared to analysts’ expectations of $377.69 million.
+Conn’s had a negative net margin of 1.05% and a negative return on equity of 1.56%.
+The business’s quarterly revenue was down 8.5% compared to the same quarter last year.
+During the same period in the prior year, the company earned $0.62 EPS.

-A number of hedge funds and other institutional investors have recently made changes to their positions in CONN.
-Public Employees Retirement System of Ohio boosted its stake in Conn’s by 34.3% during the 2nd quarter.
-Public Employees Retirement System of Ohio now owns 4,210 shares of the specialty retailer’s stock valued at $42,000 after purchasing an additional 1,076 shares during the last quarter.
-Comerica Bank lifted its holdings in shares of Conn’s by 8.0% during the second quarter.
-Comerica Bank now owns 20,079 shares of the specialty retailer’s stock valued at $209,000 after purchasing an additional 1,487 shares in the last quarter.
-UBS Group AG boosted its position in shares of Conn’s by 42.7% during the second quarter.
-UBS Group AG now owns 8,258 shares of the specialty retailer’s stock valued at $83,000 after buying an additional 2,471 shares during the last quarter.
-BNP Paribas Arbitrage SA boosted its position in shares of Conn’s by 7.1% during the first quarter.
-BNP Paribas Arbitrage SA now owns 47,269 shares of the specialty retailer’s stock valued at $198,000 after buying an additional 3,135 shares during the last quarter.
-Finally, Teza Capital Management LLC increased its holdings in Conn’s by 26.5% in the 2nd quarter.
-Teza Capital Management LLC now owns 17,656 shares of the specialty retailer’s stock worth $178,000 after buying an additional 3,704 shares in the last quarter.
+Several hedge funds have recently made changes to their positions in the company.
+Public Employees Retirement System of Ohio grew its holdings in shares of Conn’s by 34.3% in the 2nd quarter.
+Public Employees Retirement System of Ohio now owns 4,210 shares of the specialty retailer’s stock worth $42,000 after purchasing an additional 1,076 shares during the last quarter.
+Comerica Bank boosted its stake in Conn’s by 8.0% in the 2nd quarter.
+Comerica Bank now owns 20,079 shares of the specialty retailer’s stock worth $209,000 after purchasing an additional 1,487 shares during the period.
+UBS Group AG boosted its stake in Conn’s by 42.7% in the 2nd quarter.
+UBS Group AG now owns 8,258 shares of the specialty retailer’s stock worth $83,000 after purchasing an additional 2,471 shares during the period.
+BNP Paribas Arbitrage SA boosted its stake in Conn’s by 7.1% in the 1st quarter.
+BNP Paribas Arbitrage SA now owns 47,269 shares of the specialty retailer’s stock worth $198,000 after purchasing an additional 3,135 shares during the period.
+Finally, Teza Capital Management LLC raised its holdings in shares of Conn’s by 26.5% in the 2nd quarter.
+Teza Capital Management LLC now owns 17,656 shares of the specialty retailer’s stock valued at $178,000 after acquiring an additional 3,704 shares in the last quarter.
 Institutional investors own 59.45% of the company’s stock.

 About Conn’s